Missile defense ships are in short supply.

 "Given how much BMD demand is currently going unmet, I think it would be irresponsible to voluntarily and prematurely reduce the supply of these important assets," Forbes said.
 "This gap is going to continue to grow unless we get serious about funding our Navy and its air and missile defense capabilities."

 The Navy is committed to meeting its BMD missions and sees destroyers as the best assets for advanced BMD upgrades, a Navy spokesman said.

 "The Navy's plan to deliver BMD-capable ships to support the national and defense strategies optimizes resources by increasing both BMD capacity and capability for Arleigh Burke destroyers during new construction and through modernization," said Lt.
 Rob Myers.
 "We have thoroughly assessed all options to best execute the BMD mission moving forward.
 From a tactical and affordability standpoint, destroyers will meet the requirement for advanced capable BMD ships."

 Even if money and manpower were provided, senior service leaders are not sure where the current strategy would have them focus BMD efforts.
-Greenert and Army Chief of Staff Gen. Ray Odierno, in a Nov.
+Greenert and Army Chief of Staff Gen. Raymond Odierno, in a Nov.
 5 memo to then-defense secretary Chuck Hagel, called for a strategy assessment.